dharshini78/Garuda_FINAL/README.md

 # Garuda_FINAL
-# we are still working on it.
+# we are working on it.
 THE work is still in progress!

 Introducing Garuda: Revolutionizing Education in Web and Virtual Reality